hematy61/rust-tutorials/tutorial/01-common-programing-concepts/index.md

 ### Parameters

-parameters, are special variables that are part of a function’s signature.
+Parameters are special variables that are part of a function’s signature.
 In function signatures, you must declare the type of each parameter.

 ```rust
 fn main() {